 Sleep apnea is a condition that causes momentary lapses in breathing during sleep.
-Usually, a partner first notices signs of sleep apnea, since the sufferer is sleeping when most of the major symptoms occur.
-Typically, people who think they may have sleep apnea see a sleep specialist for a professional diagnosis before seeking treatment.
-At our office in Amarillo, we can determine whether your sleep apnea is treatable with surgical or nonsurgical treatment.
+A partner usually notices signs of sleep apnea first, which include loud snoring.
+People who think they may have sleep apnea generally see a sleep specialist for a professional diagnosis before seeking treatment.
+At our office in Amarillo, we can determine the most efficient way to treat your sleep apnea.

 Effects of Sleep Apnea

-Sleep apnea is a serious condition that can drastically affect a person’s quality of life.
-Some of the most common symptoms of sleep apnea include
+Sleep apnea is a serious condition that can drastically affect your health.
+Some of the most common symptoms of sleep apnea include:

-- Pauses in breathing during sleep (lasting a few seconds to even minutes)
+- Pauses in breathing during sleep (lasting between a few seconds to full minutes)